PauseAI/pauseai-website/src/posts/learn.md

 - [Robert Miles' YouTube videos](https://www.youtube.com/watch?v=nKJlF-olKmglist=PLqL14ZxTTA4fyhYg6xD6Fz05WcuxLGseL) are a great place to start understanding most of the fundamentals of AI alignment.
 If you want to really learn how AI aligment works, start here!
 - [Max Tegmark with Lex interview](https://youtu.be/VcVfceTsD0A?t=1547) (2 hrs).
 Interview that dives into the details of our current dangerous situation. _"It's like 'Don't look up', but we are building the asteroid ourselves."_
 - [The AI Dilemma](https://www.youtube.com/watch?v=xoVJKj8lcNQ&t=1903s) (1hr).
 Presentation about the dangers of AI and the race which AI companies are stuck in.
+- [How not to destroy the world with AI](https://www.youtube.com/watch?v=ISkAkiAkK7A) (1hr).
+Presentation by Stuart Russell.

 ## Websites